pydicom/pydicom/doc/old/image_data_handlers.rst

 Usage
 .....
-To use decompressed image data from compressed DICOM images, you have two
+To get uncompressed pixel data you have two options:
-options:

 * use :meth:`~pydicom.dataset.Dataset.decompress` on the dataset to convert it in-place and work with the pixel data as described before
-* get an uncompressed copy of the pixel data as a NumPy array using :attr:`Dataset.pixel_array<pydicom.dataset.Dataset.pixel_array>` without touching the original dataset
+* get an uncompressed copy of the pixel data as a NumPy ``ndarray`` using :attr:`Dataset.pixel_array<pydicom.dataset.Dataset.pixel_array>` without changing the original dataset

 .. note:: Using :meth:`~pydicom.dataset.Dataset.decompress` adapts the
    transfer syntax of the data set, but not the *Photometric Interpretation*.